heeplr/document-dl/README.md

 # command line document download made easy
 ----

-Like [youtube-dl](https://youtube-dl.org/) downloads videos from various websites, document-dl can scrape documents like invoices, messages, reports, etc.
+Like [youtube-dl](https://youtube-dl.org/) can download videos from various websites, document-dl can download documents like invoices, messages, reports, etc.

 It can save you from regularly logging into your account to download new documents.